Thanking Givers? Do This, Not That

 - A streamlined giving experience without technical hassles (like mandatory account creation)

-- Visual ministry designations to inspire generosity and connection AND…
+- A gallery of media-rich ministry opportunities to inspire generosity and connection AND…

 - Personalized acknowledgments from the church that close the loop on the feeling of connection (not a third-party vendor’s bill-pay-like transactional receipt).